 One way to verify this is to use another SIM card with your phone.

 If your phone does not get signals, keep reading this guide.

 While APN settings does not have much to do with why your phone is not getting registered on the network, you can edit and fix these APN settings and these might fix your issue.

 If you do not already know your APN settings, call your carrier from another phone to find them out.

-It is important that your Android phone runs the latest software version to ensure the phone is free of as many bugs as possible.
-If you are not sure what version your phone runs, or if you have not updated your phone in a long time, it is time to do that.
+Your Android phone must run the latest software version to ensure the phone is free of as many bugs as possible.
+If you are not sure what version your phone runs or have not updated your phone in a long time, it is time to do that.

 Updating your Android phone is free and you can do it without a computer.

 When you use safe mode, your Android device only loads essential files to boot up the phone.
 This ensures any problematic apps or tools are not loaded when you turn on your phone.